 All benefit types provided by the Plan are set forth in this summary plan description.
 The complete terms of the Vision Care Benefits are set forth in the Agreements with Vision Service Plan.
-The complete terms of the prepaid benefits are set forth in the Kaiser Permanente Group Hospital and Medical Service Agreement, the Anthem Blue Cross Group Hospital and Professional Service Agreement, the Health Plan of Nevada Service Agreement, the Delta Dental Plans Service Agreement, the MetLife Dental Services Agreement and the United Concordia Service Agreement.
+The complete terms of the prepaid benefits are set forth in the Kaiser Permanente Group Hospital and Medical Service Agreement, the Anthem Blue Cross Group Hospital and Professional Service Agreement, the Health Plan of Nevada Service Agreement, the Delta Dental Plans Service Agreement, the MetLife Dental Services Agreement, the United Concordia Service Agreement and the Western Dental-MIB Benefit Plans Service Agreement.
 The complete terms of the self-funded benefits are set forth in the Rules and Regulations which are available to any participant at any time.